sukruthpuranik/APS-Portfoli/README.md

 **Restricted structure**: The utility of binary trees in some applications may be limited by the fact that each node can only have two children.
 For instance, a different tree layout might be more appropriate if a tree has more than two child nodes per node.
 **Unbalanced trees**: Inefficient search operations can result from unbalanced binary trees, in which one subtree is noticeably larger than the other.
 This can happen if the data is put in a non-random order or if the tree is not correctly balanced.
 Comparing binary trees to other data structures, it can be observed that they exhibit space inefficiency.
 This is due to the fact that every node needs two child pointers, which, for big trees, can result in a substantial memory burden.

+### Complexity:
+In general, the time complexity is O(h) where h is the height of BST.
+Insertion: For inserting element 0, it must be inserted as the left child of 1.
+Therefore, we need to traverse all elements (in order 3, 2, 1) to insert 0 which has the worst-case complexity of O(n).
+In general, the time complexity is O(h).
+In the average case (and best case) - assuming a tree that's fairly well balanced, then the height would be about log₂ N .
+Hence, space complexity would be O(log₂ N) or simply O(lg N) In a worst case scenario, where the tree is just a sorted linked list branching right with incrementing values, then O(N) as worst case.

 ### 11. Burrows-Wheeler Transform (BWT)
 **Challenge**: Transform data to improve compression efficiency.